microsoft/JMeter-AKS-LoadTest/README.md

 - Threads - number of threads
 - Duration - duration of the test
 - Loops - number of loops
-- RampUpTime -Ram up time used to generate load from JMX file
+- RampUpTime -Ramp up time used to generate load from JMX file
   ![Pipeline parameters](./Images/pipeline-parameters.png)

 6. The results of the execution is published as artifact and it can be downloaded.
 The index.html file holds the report of the run.